Hokid/traceroute-map/README.md

 Simple application to show trace result to destination host on the world map.

-> This application created for fun and not indented to be a network tools or something like that.
+> This application created for fun and not indented to be a network tool or something like that.

 <img src="screenshot0.png" alt="Preview" />